jhs67/bitcoder/README.md

 constructed from the existing buffer and optional length.

 ### `bitCoder.Bitstream.unwrap(buf)`
 Construct a new `BitStream` from of buffer previously obtained from calling `wrap`.
-This is a Function method, not a prototype method.
+This is a method on the Function object, not the prototype.

 ### `BitStream.index`
 The current read/write pointer; change this to seek.